Who We Are

 API conducts or sponsors research ranging from economic analyses to toxicological testing.
 We collect, maintain and publish statistics and data on all aspects of U.S. industry operations, including supply and demand for various products, imports and exports, drilling activities and costs, and well completions.
 This data provides timely indicators of industry trends.
 API's Weekly Statistical Bulletin is the most recognized publication, widely cited by the media.

-For more than 75 years, API has led the development of petroleum and petrochemical equipment and operating standards.
+For the past 90 years, API has led the development of petroleum and petrochemical equipment and operating standards.
 These represent the industry's collective wisdom on everything from drill bits to environmental protection, and embrace proven, sound engineering and operating practices and safe, interchangeable equipment and materials.
-API maintains more than 500 standards and recommended practices.
-Many have been incorporated into state and federal regulations; and increasingly, they're also being adopted by the International Organization for Standardization, a global federation of more than 100 standards groups.
+API maintains more than 600 standards and recommended practices.
+Many have been incorporated into state and federal regulations; and increasingly are being adopted by the International Organization for Standardization (ISO), a global federation of more than 100 standards groups.